 How long will it last?

 When it came to white goods, for far too long consumers put up with nonsense notions of built-in obsolescence.
 If the recession did anything for us it was to give consumers back a taste of value for money.
 What that means in practice is that we are in fact prepared to spend more money to get something that performs well and will last the test of time.

 A fridge freezer from any of the top refrigerator brands is a significant investment for any household.
 Choose the right one and you’ll save money in food waste, energy usage and overall durability.
 But we also want a little wow for our money too.
 Choose a smart fridge freezer, one with the technology to let you see inside it via your mobile phone, and you’ll never arrive home again with milk, when you already have six litres.

 Further future-proof your fridge freezer by choosing one that’s going to look good for years.
 White and brushed aluminium finishes are still the most common, but these days you can choose a model in a range of funky colours too.
 Some even come with replaceable covers you can swap out when you’re changing your kitchen decor.
 That’s what you call really keeping things fresh!

 To learn more about Bosch fridge freezers, click here.

-To purchase a Bosch fridge freezer please visit one of their retailer sites:
+To purchase a Bosch fridge freezer please visit select kitchen retailers, or one of their retailer sites: